8 Week Antenatal Course

 We have a unique model in which a mother hosts all eight classes in the privacy of a home but is supported in every session by a specific professional, including midwives, doctors, physiotherapists, osteopaths and breastfeeding specialists thus giving participants the benefit of the very best antenatal information possible in a private and relaxed setting.

 Women Only: The main body of classes are for women only.
-It’s not that we want to exclude fathers, but rather that a lot of what we discuss in quite candid detail, they don’t really need to know.
+It’s not that we want to exclude partners, but rather that a lot of what we discuss in quite candid detail, they don’t really need to know.
 We feel it’s crucial for women to be able to ask quite intimate questions and many would not be happy to ask certain things sitting next to someone else’s husband.

-Time is precious, especially for parents to be and we feel that a fathers time is better spent coming to our dedicated Fathers Evenings and a Paediatric First Aid Class, rather than sitting in on a breastfeeding class.
+Time is precious, especially for parents to be and we feel that a fathers time is better spent coming to our dedicated Partners Evenings and a Paediatric First Aid Class, rather than sitting in on a breastfeeding class.

 How are the classes structured?
 The Eight Week Antenatal Course consists of weekly sessions of approximately two hours over eight weeks.
 Groups are small, not exceeding 12 girls, all of whom are due within a month of each other.